 Mortgage interest rates can make all the difference in whether a person can afford the home of their dreams.
 Their effect on the real estate market is notable, as well.
 When interest rates are low, people are looking to buy homes.
 This drives prices up as the law of supply and demand kicks in and there are fewer available listings as some sell.
 Lower interest rates make for a better time to sell, as well, since prices are higher.
 When interest rates go up, it encourages people to wait to buy (and therefore sell) if possible.
 Find and track current interest rates here.

 Tax incentives and special programs helping individuals purchase homes often lead to an increase in home buying trends.
-For example, the 2009 First Time Homebuyer’s Incentive led upwards of 900,000 people to purchase homes according the NAR (National Association of Realtors).
+For example, the 2009 First Time Homebuyer’s Incentive led upwards of 900,000 people to purchase homes according to the NAR (National Association of Realtors).

 Cultural and Social Changes